 As your pet’s advocate, it is important for you to be able to recognize the signs of a pet emergency, how to help a pet in distress, and to discern when veterinary care can wait for a scheduled appointment.
 You might be asking yourself, “what should I do if my pet has an emergency,” and the team at Oakhurst Veterinary Hospital is here to help.

 Some things are “no brainers” (Your dog got hit by a car?
 Emergency!), but other situations are not so obvious.
 Animals are notoriously good at hiding signs of illness until things are quite severe and so you might not pick up on trouble right away.

-There are certain symptoms that always warrant being checked out immediately, even if things seem stable.
+There are certain symptoms that could indicate a pet emergency that always warrant being checked out immediately, even if things seem stable.
 These include:

 - Vomiting or diarrhea (more than twice in a 24 hour period)